H3AR7B3A7/WindowsTerminalAndPowershell/Windows.md

 directly such as wmic computer system get name to get the hostname.
 We can view a listing of WMIC commands and aliases by typing `WMIC /?`.

 The WMIC tool is deprecated in Windows 10, version 21H1 and the 21H1 General Availability Channel release of Windows Server.
 This tool is superseded by Windows PowerShell for WMI.
 Note: This deprecation only applies to the command-line management tool.
 WMI itself isn't affected.

 WMI can be used with PowerShell by using the Get-WmiObject module instead.

+## Microsoft Management Console

+<kbd>Win</kbd> + <kbd>R</kbd>

+Open: `mmc`

+<kbd>File</kbd> > <kbd>Add or remove snap-ins</kbd>

+## Windows Subsystem for Linux (WSL)

+Allows Linux binaries to be run natively on Windows 10 and Windows Server 2019.

+WSL can be installed by running the PowerShell command:

+> Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

+as an Administrator.

+Once this feature is enabled, we can either download a Linux distro from the Microsoft Store and install it or manually download the Linux distro of our choice and unpack and install it from the command line.

+> wsl --install

+> wsl --list

+> wsl --set-default-version 2

+> wsl --install -d distributionName

+> wsl --setdefault distributionName

+> wsl npm init

+_We might need to change a setting and reboot if we use either WSL or VirtualBox:_

+WSL:

+> bcdedit /set hypervisorlaunchtype auto

+VirtualBox (depending on the settings/version):

+> bcdedit /set hypervisorlaunchtype off

+### Bash

+We can now enter a bash shell, using `bash` or `wsl` command.

+_We can access the C$ volume and other volumes on the host operating system via the mnt directory, making the transition from the WSL host and the Windows host OS seamless._